apache/apisix/docs/en/latest/discovery/kubernetes.md

 **Q: What permissions do [_ServiceAccount_](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) require?**

-A: ServiceAccount requires the permissions of cluster-level [ get, list, watch ] endpoints resources, the declarative definition is as follows:
+A: ServiceAccount requires the permissions of cluster-level [ get, list, watch ] endpoints and endpointslices resources, the declarative definition is as follows:

 ```yaml
 kind: ServiceAccount